edumenu/covid-tracker/README.md

 ## Covid Tracker

 This is a react/tailwindcss application used to obtain information on Covid 19 cases in countries all over the world.
+Here's a link to a live project http://covidtrackerreactapp-env-1.eba-y2hvhh26.us-east-2.elasticbeanstalk.com/

 ## Project Status